pereirarodrigo/eportfolio/pages/subjects/machine_learning.md

             The report incorporated the insights gained during the data analysis step, providing definitive answers to the questions that were posed by the group.
 There was also an emphasis on making the content in the report easy to understand and direct, as the idea of it was to make it resemble an actual report that company executives were expected to go through.
 As such, we had to prioritise providing concise and clear information.<br><br>

+            Overall, the project allowed us to work as a team, tackling the task in a similar manner to professional environments.
+Time management, orsanisational skills, collaboration and dedication were key, allowing us to not only deliver a functioning solution but a well-documented one as well.
+For instance, we used the limitations imposed on us in the analytical report section to build a concise document that would be of significant value to AirBnb executives, highlighting data insights that could only be obtained through in-depth data analysis and modelling.</p><br><br>

         <h2 id="reflective-piece1"><br>Mid-Module Reflective Piece</h2>
             <p>The module starts off by slowly introducing students to the world of deep learning, before progressively allowing us to have free reign in investigating and exploring various algorithms.
 As someone familiar with many concepts in both machine learning and deep learning, such as gradient descent, activation functions and neural network architectures, the various activities served as a refresher.
 Additionally, the focus on EDA served as a complement to my own professional activities, given I'm expected to be able to provide visuals that will be used to offer a more intuitive way to understand what I may be working on.<br><br>